Advisement and expectations

 Standards:

-- Accountability: Students and instructors are expected to be accountable for their own actions and honest in recounting their actions.
+- Accountability: You and your instructors are expected to be accountable for their own actions and honest in recounting their actions.

-- Attendance: Students and instructors are expected to be on time and ready to learn for all scheduled instruction in conformance with the attendance policy.
+- Attendance: You and your instructors are expected to be on time and ready to learn for all scheduled instruction in conformance with the attendance policy.

-- Communication and teamwork: Students and instructors are expected to maintain professional communication.
+- Communication and teamwork: You and your instructors are expected to maintain professional communication.
 Legitimate concerns should be addressed through appropriate channels maintaining confidentiality and preserving the just culture, respectful and kind work environment for Geisinger.
 Professional communication includes verbal, written and non-verbal communication.

-- Education and development: Students are expected to truthfully present work that is their own, or when work is done by others.
-Students are expected to be open to learning from all people and recognize that everyone has talents and skills to offer, no matter their age, rank or position.
+- Education and development: You’re expected to truthfully present work that is your own, or clarify when work is done by others.
+You are expected to be open to learning from all people and recognize that everyone has talents and skills to offer, no matter their age, rank or position.

-- Resources and equipment: All equipment and supplies made available to students to facilitate education are to be used only in the manner intended, are not permitted to be removed or taken for personal use, unless specifically permitted and should be maintained in a manner to protect Geisinger’s investment.
+- Resources and equipment: All equipment and supplies to facilitate education are to be used only in the manner intended, and are not permitted to be removed or taken for personal use (unless specifically authorized) and should be maintained in a manner to protect Geisinger’s investment.

 - Safety:

-- Students and instructors are expected to adhere to all personal, technology, infection control, biohazard and chemical safety policies.
+a.
+You and your instructors are expected to adhere to all personal, technology, infection control, biohazard and chemical safety policies.

-- Workplace environment: Students and instructors are expected to maintain a workplace and learning environment free from discrimination, examining their bias to create an inclusive and just environment.
-Behaviors that compromise the safety, effectiveness, quality and outcomes of the workplace and learning environment must be avoided and, if witnessed, reported through the appropriate channel.
+- Workplace environment: You and your instructors are expected to maintain a workplace and learning environment free from discrimination, examining your biases to create an inclusive and just environment.
+Avoid behaviors that compromise the safety, effectiveness, quality and outcomes of the workplace and learning environment.
+If you witness any such behaviors, report them through the appropriate channel.
 These behaviors include discrimination, harassment, bullying, retaliation, threats and workplace violence.

-The list provided is brief and non-inclusive.
-Greater detail for each of the standards, outcomes for violation of the standards and appeal of penalties for violation of the standards can be requested from the program director by emailing gsmls@geisinger.edu
+This list is brief and non-inclusive.
+You can request further detail for each of the standards, outcomes for violation of the standards and appeal of penalties for violation of the standards by emailing the program director at gsmls@geisinger.edu.